jeriyl/Aiqod/README.md

 ## Explanation

-1. Data Loading and Preprocessing:
+### 1. Data Loading and Preprocessing:
 - Load Data: The training features, test features, and training labels are loaded from CSV files.
 - Identify Hash Columns: Define a function to identify hash columns and filter them out for separate handling.
 - Label Encoding: Apply label encoding to non-hash categorical columns in both train and test data.
--Hash Encoding: Apply a hash function to hash columns in both train and test data.
+- Hash Encoding: Apply a hash function to hash columns in both train and test data.

 2. Data Cleaning and Alignment:
 - Remove Duplicates and Align Indices: Ensure there are no duplicate rows and align indices between training features and labels.